ivangfr/springboot-jsoup-html-parser/README.md

 ## Shutdown

 - To stop `game-score-api`, go to the terminal where it is running and press `Ctrl+C`
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-jsoup-html-parser` root folder, run the following command
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-jsoup-html-parser` root folder, run the following command
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Running Tests